mukeshpanchal27/easy-maintenance-mode/readme.txt

 = Using The WordPress Dashboard =

 1. Navigate to the 'Add New' in the plugins dashboard
-2. Search for 'Easy Maintenance Mode By Wpkoder'
+2. Search for 'Easy Maintenance Mode'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard